Skip to main content

 • National Parks of Tanzania

-• Tanzania Visa
+• Tanzania Visa for Safari Travelers

-• Money and Payments in Tanzania
+• Money in Tanzania: Cash and Payments

 The website is made with Mozello.
 Photos by Alberts Karelis, Dace Zandfelde, Roman Shirima, Andis Liepa, Ričards Krūze.